 Net Burn Rate = $50,000 – $30,000 = $20,000

 For instance, if a company spends $50,000 but generates $30,000 in revenue, its net burn rate is $20,000.
 This figure helps businesses estimate their runway and determine how long they can sustain operations without additional funding.
-Together, these steps complete the process of how to calculate burn rate in a practical business context.
+Together, these steps complete the process of calculating burn rate in a practical business context.

 Examples of Burn Rate Calculation

-What is a Good Burn Rate for Startups and Businesses?
+What is a Good Burn Rate for a Startup and Businesses?

-On the other hand, established businesses prioritize efficiency and profitability.
-They generally maintain a lower or near-zero net burn rate, focusing on sustainable growth, stable cash flow, and minimizing unnecessary financial risk.
+However, a known business cares more about efficiency and profitability.
+They tend to operate at a lower or even no net burn and seek sustainable growth, stable cash flow, and reduced unnecessary financial risk.

 How to Manage the Burn Rate?